davecoll3/speak-ev/README.md

 ### Expectations

   * Feedback when interacting with the site that is also instructive.
-  * Color choices for links and buttons should be familar and logical.
+  * Color choices for links and buttons should be familiar and logical.

 &nbsp;